bradley-woods/tech230-iac/ansible-setup.md

     > **Note:** we can group the IP address using labels e.g. [web] so if we have multiple web servers and want to perform tasks on them like updating their version of Python, we can simply call the group instead of each individual IP address.

+## Testing Controller and VMs Connection

-7. Save and exit the `hosts` file and test the connection to the VMs using the `ping` module:
+1. Once you have saved and exited the `hosts` file, we can test the connection to the VMs using the `ping` module:

     ```bash
     sudo ansible all -m ping
     ```

-8. The following should be returned in the log which indicates a successful connection:
+2. The following should be returned in the log which indicates a successful connection:

     ![Ansible ping](images/ansible-ping.png)

-9. If the connection was not a success, it may be because the VMs are not in the `known_hosts` file in the .ssh folder.
+3. If the connection was not a success, it may be because the VMs are not in the `known_hosts` file in the .ssh folder.
 Therefore, we can temporarily connect to them by turning off SSH checking in the `ansible.cfg` file, and then once connected we can turn it back on to ensure security.

     ![Ansible host key checking](images/ansible-host-key-checking.png)